 How do I make Dental Hygiene “fun”?

 To make sure that your little one sticks to dental hygiene like there’s no tomorrow, you have to make it fun.
-It is a parent’s creativity that involves mixing it up with whatever their little one likes, but down below are a few pointers which would make dental hygiene fun for the kids.
+A parent’s creativity involves mixing it up with whatever their little one likes, but down below are a few pointers that would make dental hygiene fun for the kids.

-This one’s quite a cliché but who says slogan doesn’t work?
-Your kid is a big-time fan of something, be it a cartoon character, an animal or a color.
-Get your kid a special toothbrush related to something that he adores and s/he wouldn’t mind getting in front of the mirror to brush with the individual bristles!
+This one’s quite a cliché, but who says the slogan doesn’t work?
+Your kid is a big-time fan of something, be it a cartoon character, an animal, or a color.
+Get your kid a special toothbrush related to something that he adores, and s/he wouldn’t mind getting in front of the mirror to brush with the individual bristles!

-When it comes to regular dentists visits, your kid might be bored or scared of going to the dentist because a dentist who treats adults has quite a mundane ambiance.
-That is why you should take your kid to a pediatric dentist’s office which turns out to be a fun time.
+When it comes to regular dentist visits, your kid might be bored or scared of going to the dentist because a dentist who treats adults has quite a mundane ambiance.
+That is why you should take your kid to a pediatric dentist’s office, which turns out to be a fun time.